Mohid169/RK4-Double-Pendulum-Dynamics-simulation/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- Inspired by the mathematical beauty of chaotic systems
-- Built with Python's excellent scientific computing ecosystem
-- Physics equations derived from classical mechanics textbooks
-- Thanks to the open source community for the underlying libraries

 ## 📚 Educational Use

 This project is perfect for: